nkhorman/json_fdw/README.md

 one or the other.

 The following example shows how to fetch remote files, that are then cached locally.
+Local caching of the remote content is done, and validated using Entity Tags (ETAG header) upon every query of the table content.

 **Note**: that the existing handling of Gzip files is supported, because, after the file is fetched, it is handed off to the existing file handling code, as if